Our first connections

 Grandparent Archetype

-And then there are also the grandparents, who add another quality.
+And then there are also the grandparents, who add another quality to every family.

 They’ve seen more of life.
 They might be a bit wiser.
 They might have more patience, they might have more stories, they might have more time.